 - (f) Officer's Certificate.
-Acquiror shall have received, on and as of the

-Effective Time, from the Company an officer's certificate, executed by an officer of the Company dated the Effective Time, as to the satisfaction of the conditions in paragraphs (a), (b), (c) and (d) of this Section. - (g) Legal Opinions.
-Acquiror shall have received, on and as of the \\\\\\\\

-Effective Time, an opinion of each of James Vandever, Esq., California counsel to the Company and the Shareholders, and Whitman Breed Abbott & Morgan LLP, special New York counsel to the Company and the Shareholders, in the forms attached hereto as Exhibit 9.2(g)(1) and Exhibit 9.2(g)(2). - (h) Fairness Opinion.
-Acquiror shall have received the Fairness Opinion and the Fairness Opinion shall not have been withdrawn or modified. - Effective Time a commitment for title insurance by a title insurance company or companies designated by Acquiror to issue an American Land Title Association Owner's Policy Form B-1992 (or a policy Acquiror considers its equivalent) and, if requested by Acquiror at its sole expense and in a timely manner prior to the Closing Date, a current survey certified to Acquiror and to such title insurance company showing all improvements, rights-of-way, and easements and no encroachments, all at Acquiror's expense, with respect to the Owned Real Property and Leased Real Property, such commitment to insure that as of the Effective Time the Company had good and marketable title in fee simple absolute to such Owned Real Property and a good and marketable leasehold estate in and to such Leased Real Property, free and clear of all Liens (except Permitted Liens).
+Acquiror shall have received, on and as of the Effective Time, from the Company an officer's certificate, executed by an officer of the Company dated the Effective Time, as to the satisfaction of the conditions in paragraphs (a), (b), (c) and (d) of this Section. - (g) Legal Opinions.
+Acquiror shall have received, on and as of the Effective Time, an opinion of each of James Vandever, Esq., California counsel to the Company and the Shareholders, and Whitman Breed Abbott & Morgan LLP, special New York counsel to the Company and the Shareholders, in the forms attached hereto as Exhibit 9.2(g)(1) and Exhibit 9.2(g)(2). - (h) Fairness Opinion.
+Acquiror shall have received the Fairness Opinion and the Fairness Opinion shall not have been withdrawn or modified. - (i) Title Insurance.
+Acquiror shall have received at or prior to the Effective Time a commitment for title insurance by a title insurance company or companies designated by Acquiror to issue an American Land Title Association Owner's Policy Form B-1992 (or a policy Acquiror considers its equivalent) and, if requested by Acquiror at its sole expense and in a timely manner prior to the Closing Date, a current survey certified to Acquiror and to such title insurance company showing all improvements, rights-of-way, and easements and no encroachments, all at Acquiror's expense, with respect to the Owned Real Property and Leased Real Property, such commitment to insure that as of the Effective Time the Company had good and marketable title in fee simple absolute to such Owned Real Property and a good and marketable leasehold estate in and to such Leased Real Property, free and clear of all Liens (except Permitted Liens).
 Such commitment shall contain no exception for survey matters except for those shown on the current survey.
 The Company will provide such affidavits and certificates as are reasonably requested by the title insurance company or companies in order to provide a nonimputation endorsement, the premium and costs of which shall be born by Acquiror.
-Such commitment shall contain an endorsement that listed tenants under the
+Such commitment shall contain an endorsement that listed tenants under the Occupancy Agreements have rights as tenants only.